Written For ParentCircle Website new design update

 Avoid: There may be situations when one parent feels like shouting at the other.
 In such instances, it is better to leave the room or step away from the children's hearing to deal with such uncontrollable emotions.

 Reason out: It is okay for children to know the outline of what is happening between their parents.
-A gist that parents are at disagreement but are trying to sort it out can be given.
-The details given should be based on children’s age and grasping power, and should be brief and honest.
-This will help children understand that ‘it is common to have differences of opinion between two individuals’.
+A gist that parents are in disagreement but are trying to sort it out can be given.
+The details given should be based on children's age and grasping power and should be brief and honest.
+This will help children understand that 'it is common to have differences of opinion between two individuals'.
 Nevertheless, giving emotional content should be avoided.
-No way should the information given affect their sense of safety.
+No way should the information affect their sense of safety.
 It should be made clear to children that they are not responsible for the disagreement between parents.
 And, once the conflict is resolved, it is important to give children the follow-up information also.
 By doing this, parents can reassure children that love is eternal and also help develop a sense of belonging.

 Resolving conflicts: Sometimes, parents in a conflicting relationship lean on their children for support.
-Instead of doing this, parents should prove to children that they are in control of the situation.
-Children are too ‘young’ to support parents in such situations.
+Instead of doing this, parents must prove to children that they are in control of the situation.
+Children are too 'young' to support parents in such situations.

-Also, after a conflict between parents, children should be provided with enough evidence to prove that their parents are fine, and they are living in a normal family environment.
+Also, after a conflict between parents, children must be provided with enough evidence to prove that their parents are fine, and they are living in a normal family environment.
 Children are too delicate to come out of distress quickly.

 Sometimes parents might find it difficult to resolve their conflicts.
 In such cases, they can take help from professionals and ensure peace at home.
 For, a negative home environment will affect the emotional status of children.

 Consider family as the solution to all the problems rather than a place to have only arguments.
 Being open to the ultimate objective of the relationship has the power to resolve many conflicts.